-The goal of this project is to build a realistic simulation and visualization of large-scale nuclear conflicts with a focus on humanitarian consequences.
+Nuclear war simulator is a detailed realistic simulation and visualization of large-scale nuclear conflicts with a focus on humanitarian consequences.
 There are currently over 13000 nuclear weapons on this planet of which over 9000 are in military stockpiles.
 This software should help you answer the question: what will happen if Russia and the United States or India and Pakistan use their arsenals?

-Some more details can be found in the screenshots-section.
-Technical details on the models and databases being used here will be added soon.
+Some more details can be found in the screenshots and technical details sections.
 Follow me on twitter to stay updated.

 Work in progress

 This simulation is not yet finished.
 Some aspects are not very accurate or missing entirely: ballistic missiles flight times are only approximate, nuclear winter model is not complete.
 Some models may have to be replaced completely in the future.
 Please let me know if you detect some severe inaccuracies.
 If you think you can use this simulation in one of your projects but some calculation or visualization is missing please contact me and I will try to implement it.